Curling in Australia

 Western Australia: https://www.dlgsc.wa.gov.au/funding/sport-and-recreation-funding

-World Curling Federation
+World Curling

-The World Curling Federation — in partnership with the World Academy of Sport — to provide Member Associations with greater opportunities to learn new skills to help them improve their professional careers and the curling community around them.
+World Curling — in partnership with the World Academy of Sport — to provide Member Associations with greater opportunities to learn new skills to help them improve their professional careers and the curling community around them.
 More information can be found here.

-January 2023 – The University Women’s team of (L-R) Kirby Gill (skip), Tahli Gill, Ivy Militano, Jayna Gill and alternate Joanne Robins represented Australia for at the 2023 World University Games from 12-22 Jan 2023 in Lake Placid, NY.
+January 2023 – The University Women’s team of (L-R) Kirby Gill (skip), Tahli Gill, Ivy Militano, Jayna Gill and alternate Joanne Robins represented Australia at the 2023 World University Games from 12-22 Jan 2023 in Lake Placid, NY.
 This is the first time Australia has sent a team in Curling.
 Ten nations took part in the Women’s event.
 Final results from the competition are here.
 This event featured highly competitive teams and provided many development opportunities.
 Super effort!!!!

 June 2022 – Tahli Gill, who is currently completing her Bachelor Degree of Education (Primary) and is Australia’s first female Curling Olympian, has been awarded an Education Scholarship.
 Forty-one scholarships were awarded in 19 sports to support athletes to be successful in sport, education, and life.
 Click here for more information.